Sharesies Open

 I expanded the Sharesies Open permissions system to support the ESS (and future) company-facing features.

 The back-end permissions system was expanded to allow fine-grained authorisation per staff member within a company.
-Features are also gated by company plans and subscription levels, using feature flags to manage access.
-This let us roll out new capabilities gradually, test with specific cohorts, and prepare for monetisation pathways.
+I also used flags so that features could be gated by company plans and subscription levels.
+Combined, these let us roll out new capabilities gradually, test with specific cohorts, and prepare for monetisation pathways.

 The changes were released with no downtime, using an expand-and-contract migration strategy that allowed safe schema evolution while keeping existing users unaffected.